Inflation: High School Financial Literacy Lesson using Percentages

 About This Product

-Inflation: High School Financial Literacy Lesson is a teaching resource perfect for educators looking to develop helpful financial literacy skills in high school students.
+This Inflation: High School Financial Literacy Lesson can help develop financial literacy skills in high school students and show them how the math they learn in the classroom can be useful in everyday life.
 The resource offers a complete introduction to inflation and its implications.
-It's perfect for classrooms, homeschooling, or personal tutoring.
+It's perfect for classrooms including consumer math, applied math, or financial literacy.

-• Analyzing potential problems like diminished investment return when inflation is high or increased mortgage payments due to inflation-induced interest rate hikes
+Analyzing potential problems like decreased investment return when inflation is high or increased mortgage payments due to related interest rate hikes

 Math Skills Required: